TikhonJelvis/RL-book/book/chapter11/chapter11.md

         return d
 ```

-Next we write a method to create the `MarkovDecisionProcess` for the Windy Grid.
+Next, we write a method to create the `MarkovDecisionProcess` for the Windy Grid.

 ```python
 from rl.markov_decision_process import FiniteMarkovDecisionProcess